I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 CleanShot 2025-09-05 at 20.03.05@2x

-Since it's a hosting environment, you can freely choose the agent framework and LLM as shown below.
+As a hosting environment, you can freely choose your agent framework and LLM as shown below.

-You can run the agentcore configure command to be asked about IAM and ECR settings, with the option for automatic creation.
-It's nice and simple.
+Running the agentcore configure command will prompt you for IAM and ECR configuration settings, with the option for automatic creation.
+That's convenient!

 CleanShot 2025-09-05 at 20.04.47@2x

 After running the agentcore configure command, you can deploy with agentcore launch.
-Easy!
+Simple!

 CleanShot 2025-09-05 at 20.06.15@2x

-While it's simple, let's also look at the deployment process.
+Let's also look at how the deployment process works.

-The configure command creates files used to build a container image, which is pushed to ECR, and then the AgentCore Runtime pulls that image.
+The files created by the configure command are used to build a container image, push it to ECR, and then AgentCore Runtime pulls that image.

 CleanShot 2025-09-05 at 20.07.53@2x